 $7000 will contribute towards the cost of tertiary education in music composition.

-The scholarship was announced at the Top Class Sound concert held on Friday 1 March 2019 at the Iwaki Auditorium, ABC Studios, Southbank.
+The scholarship was announced at the Top Class Sound concert held Friday 26 February at the Athenaeum Theatre, Melbourne.

 History of the Margaret Schofield Memorial Scholarships